WHAT to Eat

 Refined carbohydrates raise insulin more over the short term, protein raises insulin over the medium term, and fat raises insulin and blood glucose over the long term.

 While most people typically focus on short-term changes in insulin after eating, our overall insulin production across the day is more closely related to total calorie intake and body fat levels.
-Insulin can be viewed as the ‘anti-entropy hormone’ that stops your body from falling apart.
-The bigger we are, the more insulin we require to hold our bodies together.

 While protein does elicit a medium-term insulin response, it is also the most satiating macronutrient.
 Prioritising adequate protein allows us to eat less over the long term, reduce body fat levels, and subsequently require less insulin across the day.